relativitydev/file-migration-cli/README.md

 ### Running the sync command

 The sync command builds and populates local databases with information about the native files obtained from the source instance.
-The File Migration CLI persists the following information for workspace and processing native files: the UNC path, size, name, SHA-1 hash for processing files, and other fields.
+The File Migration CLI persists the following information for workspace and processing native files: the UNC path, size, name, and other fields.
 You must run this command before you attempt to migrate any native files.

 After the File Migration CLI builds the local databases, you can use the sync command to update them when changes have occurred in the source instance.
 You have the option to sync all the workspace databases from the source, or a specific group of them.
 For more information, see [Data flow overview](#data-flow-overview).

+**Note:** The File Migration CLI can optionally retrieve the SHA-1 hash for files when you specify the /sha1 parameter.
+It calculates the hash if it doesn't already exist for each file in the database.
+Processing files frequently have a SHA-1 hash.

 #### First-time setup or delta sync of local databases